 Younger ones: Pretend you are blowing out birthday candles.
 Deep breathing can shift brain activity from a negative bias to a positive one.

-Read this out loud teach your child techniques:
+Read this out loud teach your child breathing techniques:

 There is a path from your nose to lungs.
 Underneath your lungs is a big muscle that draws the fresh air in and pushes the stale air out.
 Your ribs are around the lungs to protect them; they expand and contract with each breath.
 When we breathe in, we get a burst of energy that makes us alert.
 When we breathe out we feel calm.